InfinityUniverse0/ArXivToday-Lark/README.md

 - [ ] Use LLMs for more accurate paper filtering.

-- [√] Use LLMs to translate paper abstracts.
+- [x] Use LLMs to translate paper abstracts.

 - [ ] Predict paper impact using LLMs.